-Media officers are responsible for all contact with the media on behalf of the BMA, including international, national, regional, specialist and trade press, and online media.
+- Media officers are responsible for all contact with the media on behalf of the BMA, including international, national, regional, specialist and trade press, and online media.
 Media officers are responsible for developing positive and constructive relationships with journalists to assist the facilitation of media activity.
 These relationships can obviously become challenging during critical periods.
-It is the responsibility of media officers to present journalists with the necessary information in order to minimise negative publicity.

-Advice on handling the media is given to individual BMA members.
-For example, when a member has been approached to undertake media work.
+It is the responsibility of media officers to present journalists with the necessary information in order to minimise negative publicity. - Advice on handling the media is given to individual BMA members.
+For example, when a member has been approached to undertake media work. - Immediate colleagues and manager should be kept informed and briefed on key issues or projects, particularly those that impact on others.